Dushess0/NoTimeToThink/README.md

    i.
 Double the fun
    ii.
 There is no anticheat in game iii.
 Faster matchmaking
-3) There are a dozens of hidden mechanics (they are not bugs, they are features :)  You can find most of them on wiki but I recommend you to find them all without reading wiki.
+3) There are a dozens of hidden mechanics (they are not bugs, they are features :)  You can find most of them on wiki (there is no wiki yet) but I recommend you to find them all without reading wiki.
 4) This beatifull music written by Will Halimou!
 Check his soundcloud https://soundcloud.com/williamhalimou/sets/chess-music

 ### 5) There is No Time To Read this readme, just download and play the game.
 (Click the "Releases" button on top of the page to find the latest release)